janmarkuslanger/software-architecture-guide/README.md

 ## Builder

-Problem: Complex objects (multiple steps, nested objects, many fields) should be created.
+Problem / Requirement: Complex objects (multiple steps, nested objects, many fields) should be created.

 Solution: The creation of an object is done by multiple methods in its separated classes.